 What is the Peer Health Educator Organization?

-Students play a uniquely effective role - unmatched by professional educators - in encouraging their peers to consider, talk honestly about, and develop responsible habits and attitudes toward the use or non-use of alcohol and other student health and safety issues, including sexual assault, impaired driving, sexual responsibility, and tobacco prevention.
-We support those students in the majority who are making responsible decisions in regards to their health.
+Students play a uniquely effective role - unmatched by professional educators - in encouraging their peers to consider, talk honestly about, advocate, and develop responsible habits and attitudes towards a wide variety of health and safety issues.
+The Peer Health Education Organization takes this effective approach to health promotion to best support Radford University students in the majority; who are making responsible decisions in regards to their health.

-Peer Health Educators are advised by the Radford University Health Educator, Jordan McCann and is funded by student activity fees.
+Peer Health Educators are advised by the Radford University Health Educator, Abbie Meier, and is funded by student activity fees.
 Radford University's Peer Health Educators are part of the national BACCHUS Peer Education Network.
 At Radford University, Peer Health Educator events include: